Mark Latham: Liberal Democrats (2017–2018)

-Latham also announced that he was open to running as a candidate for the Liberal Democrats in future elections.
+Latham announced that he was open to running as a candidate for the Liberal Democrats in future elections.
 However, he was blocked by the party executive from running as a candidate and, as a result, resigned his party membership in September 2018.

-One Nation
+One Nation (2018–2023)

 In November 2018, Latham announced that he had joined One Nation as the party's state leader in New South Wales, and would stand for the Legislative Council at the 2019 state election.
 In response, Luke Foley, the state ALP leader, ruled out recommending preferences to One Nation candidates.
-Latham ran on a platform which opposed immigration, congestion, overdevelopment and renewable power, and proposed DNA tests for Aboriginal welfare recipients and banning the burqa in Government buildings.
+Latham ran on a platform which opposed immigration, congestion, overdevelopment and renewable power, and proposed DNA tests for Aboriginal welfare recipients and banning the burqa in government buildings, banks, and airports.
+Latham supported a travel ban on certain Islamic countries, saying, "If you know that there's a country that's producing a lot of troublemakers, would-be terrorists, radical jihadists coming to Australia, what sort of sane nation would say, 'Bring 'em in!'
+If you know there's a nation that's no good for us, then turn off the tap."

-Latham was successful in his bid to return to parliament, winning an eight-year term in the Legislative Council.
-Latham's maiden speech to the NSW parliament focused on criticising "leftist elites", maintaining the values of Western civilisation, the importance of education and the right to freedom of speech, as exemplified in the recent Israel Folau controversy.
+Latham was successful in his bid to return to parliament, winning an eight-year term in the Legislative Council alongside Rod Roberts.
+Latham's maiden speech to the state parliament focused on criticising "leftist elites", maintaining the values of Western civilisation, the importance of education and the right to freedom of speech, as exemplified in the recent Israel Folau controversy.